pivotal/docs-tap/supply-chain/reference/api/workloadrun.hbs.md

 However most names have the word "run" appended.

 Additionally, the `spec.names[].categories[]` array includes a category of `all-runs`.
-This ensures that commands such as `kubectl get all-runs` will find all the [SupplyChain] defined WorkloadRuns a user can access.
+This ensures that commands such as `kubectl get all-runs` find all the [SupplyChain] defined WorkloadRuns a user can access.

 #### Example